pulumi/docs/pulumi-hugo/themes/default/content/blog/oidc-trust-relationships/index.md

 # for details, and please remove these comments before submitting for review.
 ---

-We are excited to introduce a powerful addition to Pulumi's authentication capabilities: OpenID Connect Trust Relationships.
-This feature makes it easy to integrate Pulumi securely into any ecosystem that supports OpenID Connect.
-By incorporating [OpenID Connect](/docs/pulumi-cloud/oidc/client/), Pulumi is not only extending its compatibility with a broader range of environments but also reinforcing its commitment to delivering top-tier, secure, and scalable solutions to developers and enterprises alike.
+We are excited to introduce a powerful addition to Pulumi's authentication capabilities: OpenID Connect (OIDC) Trust Relationships.
+This feature makes it easy to integrate Pulumi securely into any ecosystem that supports OIDC.
+By incorporating [OIDC](/docs/pulumi-cloud/oidc/client/), Pulumi is not only extending its compatibility with a broader range of environments but also reinforcing its commitment to delivering top-tier, secure, and scalable solutions to developers and enterprises alike.
 Whether you are working within CI/CD pipelines or engaging directly with cloud services, this new feature ensures that your infrastructure management is more secure, efficient, and aligned with industry best practices.

 <!--more-->